CancerRxGene/gdsctools/doc/source/developers.rst

     make html

 then the entire documentation included Tutorial and Developer guide will be parsed and interpreted.
 The resulting html documentation can then be found in doc/build/html.
-For the Sphinx documentation to be generated, the **gdsctools** package must be installed.
+For the Sphinx documentation to be generated, the **GDSCTools** package must be installed.

-.. note:: the command above will work only if gdsctools source code is
+.. note:: the command above will work only if GDSCTools source code is
     available and installed in the shell where the command is executed.